renning22/shale/README.md

 Shale is aiming to bring cloud computing to Filecoin and make Storage Providers (SPs) directly compete with AWS, Google Cloud, etc..

-With Shale, SPs are able to lease and monetize their computing devices (CPU/RAM/GPU severs) with access to the data they sealed.
+With Shale, SPs are able to lease and monetize their computing devices (CPU/RAM/GPU severs) with access to their sealing data.

-Shale is targeting native high-performance computing such as AI/ML training/inference usually against open and large datasets, but any other traditional tasks are possible, such as C/C++ compiling, short-time web serving, data-processing etc..
+Shale is targeting on high-performance/native computing such as AI/ML training/inference usually against open and large datasets, but any other general tasks are possible, such as C/C++ compiling, short-time web serving, data-processing etc..

 ## Design

 The idea is sending programs around to where the data locate, i.e. in the data center of SP, and make the sealed data (Filecoin+ deals) accessible by disk mouting.

 ### SSH-payment-tunnel

 Just like normal SSHs but with local cryptographic payment tunnel that posts final ZKP to Shale layer-2 on FVM to claim rewards.

 Both parties could choose to terminate the session at anytime and not extend the lease.

-This framework with future plugins could prevent most cheating and bad behaviors.
+This framework is designed to prevent cheating and bad behaviors with future plugins.

-### Layer-2 Marketplace
+### Shale Layer-2 Marketplace

-There will be Shale smart contracts on FVM for coordinating orders between clients and SPs that includes exchanging pub-keys, claiming final rewards and leaving ratings/reviews.
+There will be smart contracts on FVM for order coordination between clients and SPs, where:

+* Clients create orders with their SSH pub-keys, prices, time and resource requirments
+* SPs accept orders, confirming by clients with collaterals
+* SPs upload payment-tunnel ZKPs to claim rewards
+* Clients post ratings/reviews based on their time/usage.

 ### High-performance native computing

 Programs are running natively in container with access to local accelerators (GPU).

-All web1/web2 software ecosystems (unix, apt-get, gcc, python, nodejs, etc.) are available thanks to container.
+All traditional web1/web2 software ecosystems (unix, apt-get, gcc, python, nodejs, etc.) become available, thanks to container technology.

-Examples: Fortran C/C++ compiling, ML training, inferecing, data processing, short-time serving etc..
+Examples: C/C++ compiling, ML training/inference, general data pipline/processing, short-time serving etc..

 ## Implementation